Yu-Gi-Oh! 5D's: Plot

-After the Dark Signers' defeat, Neo Domino City and Satellite are finally reunited into one prosperous city with the building of the "Daedalus Bridge", an intricate net of roads linking both Satellite and Neo Domino City with some sections also used for turbo duels.
+After the Dark Signers' defeat, Neo Domino City and Satellite are reunited into one prosperous city with the building of the "Daedalus Bridge", an net of roads linking them with some sections also used for Turbo Duels.
 Yusei and his friends, now calling themselves "Team 5D's", prepare for the upcoming World Riding Duel Grand Prix (WRGP) tournament.
-A new threat appears, the Three Emperors of Iliaster, whose main monsters, the "Machine Emperors", can absorb Synchro Monsters from their opponents to empower themselves.
-Yusei encounters a fellow competitor, Sherry LeBlanc, who is investigating the Iliaster organization, that is reportedly responsible for her parents' deaths.
-Team 5D's is also joined by a mysterious amnesiac mechanic named Bruno, who quickly befriends the team and helps them prepare for the WRGP.
+A new threat appears: the Three Emperors of Iliaster, whose main monsters, the "Machine Emperors", can absorb Synchro Monsters from their opponents to empower themselves.
+Yusei encounters fellow competitor Sherry LeBlanc, who is investigating the Iliaster organization due to them being reportedly responsible for her parents' deaths.
+Team 5D's is also joined by a mysterious amnesiac mechanic named Bruno, who befriends the team and helps them prepare for the WRGP.
 The WRGP soon begins, with Team 5D's facing tough opponents such as Team Unicorn, a world-ranked dueling team, Team Taiyo, a new dueling team who started with nothing, and Team Ragnarok, who possess special abilities like the Signers.
 Yusei and Jack develop the "Clear Mind" and "Burning Soul" abilities, respectively, upgrading their ace monsters into forms capable of dodging the Machine Emperors' absorption effects.
-Team 5D's eventually confront the Emperors themselves, who are revealed to be three different incarnations of Aporia, a cyborg sent from the future to destroy Neo Domino City to prevent a great calamity from befalling mankind in the future.
+Team 5D's eventually confront the Emperors, who are revealed to be three different incarnations of Aporia, a cyborg sent from the future to destroy Neo Domino City and prevent a great calamity from befalling mankind in the future.

-Although Team 5D's defeats Aporia and wins the WRGP, a massive citadel known as the Ark Cradle appears and threatens to crash into Neo Domino City and destroy it.
-Team 5D's climbs aboard it to stop it.
-Before reaching the core of the fortress, they confront three individuals guarding its access: Akiza and Crow face Sherry, who was promised to have her parents returned to her; Yusei faces Bruno, who recovered his memories of being Antinomy, another member of Iliaster; and Jack, Leo and Luna face Aporia.
+Although Team 5D's defeats Aporia and wins the WRGP, a massive citadel known as the Ark Cradle appears, threatening to crash into and destroy Neo Domino City, and they climb aboard the Cradle to stop it.
+Before reaching the core of the fortress, they confront three individuals guarding its access: Akiza and Crow face Sherry, who was promised to have her parents returned to her; Yusei faces Bruno, who recovered his memories of being Antinomy, another member of Iliaster; and Jack, Leo, and Luna face Aporia.
 Leo dies during the duel and is revived by the Crimson Dragon, becoming the sixth Signer bearing the mark of the dragon's Heart.
-When the Signers finally reach Z-one, Iliaster's leader, Yusei borrows his friends' dragons to add them to his deck, and challenges Z-one to a final turbo duel to decide Neo Domino City's future.
+The Signers finally reach Z-one, Iliaster's leader, and Yusei borrows his friends' dragons to add them to his deck, challenging Z-one to a final Turbo Duel to decide Neo Domino City's future.
 Z-one is revealed to be a scientist from the future who assumed Yusei's identity and traveled back in time to prevent the destruction of humanity.
-Yusei manages to use his friends' cards to perform a "Limit Over Accel Synchro" and summon his strongest monster, "Shooting Quasar Dragon".
-After Z-one is defeated by Yusei, he decides to entrust the future of mankind to Yusei, and sacrifices himself to destroy the Ark Cradle and save Neo Domino City from destruction.
+Using his friends' cards, Yusei performs a "Limit Over Accel Synchro" and summons his strongest monster, "Shooting Quasar Dragon", defeating Z-one.
+Z-one decides to entrust the future of mankind to Yusei before sacrificing himself to destroy the Ark Cradle and save Neo Domino City from destruction.